EliahKagan/VidDraw/README.md

 it&mdash;or modifying it but not modifying its documentation&mdash;you can skip this section.

-Vid&shy;Draw comes with `doc\README.html`.
+Vid&shy;Draw comes with `doc\index.html`.
 Building Vid&shy;Draw as described
-above places a copy of that file in the build output directory, which the program&rsquo;s [built-in help viewer](#about-viddraw) displays.
-`doc\README.html` is itself generated from `README.md`, and building Vid&shy;Draw does not regenerate it.
+above places a copy of that file (and some others) in the build output directory, which the program&rsquo;s [built-in help viewer](#about-viddraw) displays. `doc\index.html` is itself generated from `README.md`, and building Vid&shy;Draw does not regenerate it.
 If you&rsquo;re hacking on Vid&shy;Draw and you make changes to `README.md` or to files in the `pandoc` directory, then you should regenerate it: